 LGBT Elders Project: Principles of Collaborative Strategies Towards LGBT Elder Care: (Adapted from Diversity Our Strength: LGBT Tool Kit, Toronto, 2008).

-These principles have grown directly out of the NSRAP Elders Project’s involvement with Northwood.
-We have come to learn that lasting change does not happen overnight, that slow and steady wins the race, and that respecting the differences of our collaborative partners makes for a stronger foundation in which we can truly value diversity.
-We believe in:
+These principles have grown directly out of the NSRAP Elders Project’s involvement with Northwood:

-Understanding and respect for the traditions and values of the group/community/facility being engaged.
+Understanding and respect for the traditions and values of the communities being engaged.
 This will facilitate success in achieving person-centred care;

 Finding shared values and common objectives;

-Building buy-in and trust between the long-term care provider and the community at large;
+Building a relationships between the long-term care provider and the LGBT communities;

-Meaningful and ongoing engagement with community groups — working and evaluating together;
+Meaningful and ongoing empowerment of LGBT community groups — working and evaluating together;

-Staff training and awareness building regarding all cultures being served;

-Finding “program champions” or “allies” within the staff and the community partners to guide the models’ success; and
+Finding “program champions” or “allies” among established leaders within the staff and the community partners to guide the models’ success; and

-Revising and realigning processes, policies, resources and the environment to improve quality of life and foster the best possible care for all.
+Revising and realigning processes, policies, resources and the environment to improve quality of life in order to provide the best possible care for all Nova Scotians

 LGBT Elders Project Goals:

-To provide leadership, support, and encouragement in the continuing implementation of LGBT responsive services throughout Nova Scotia;
+To provide leadership, support, and practical tools in the continuing implementation of LGBT responsive services throughout Nova Scotia;

 To promote full and equal access to services for LGBT individuals who require long-term care;

-To foster an atmosphere of openness and affirmation for LGBT individuals applying to, residing in. or working and volunteering in continuing care facilities in Nova Scotia;
+To foster an atmosphere of openness and affirmation for LGBT individuals applying to, residing in or working and volunteering in continuing care facilities in Nova Scotia;

-To create environments where it is “safe” to be “out” for people who live, work and volunteer at long-term care facilities in Nova Scotia;
+To create safe and inclusive environments where it is “safe” to be “out” for people who live, work and volunteer at long-term care facilities in Nova Scotia;

-To create support groups for LGBT residents, their partners and families;
+To create social support groups and networks for LGBT residents, their partners and families;

 To continue to research and develop strategies for the provision of culturally competent service for LGBT individuals;